jbenedict3033/ghostAI/README.md

 - _SDL2.dll_ - contains the SDL2 library required for the project to run

 ### Requirements
-The ghostAI project works on Windows operating systems with the following installed:
+The ghostAI project runs on Windows operating systems with the following installed:
 - mingw 32-bit (SJLJ)
 - SDL 2.0.9 (i686 w64 mingw32)

-The mingw installer can be found [here](https://osdn.net/projects/mingw/releases/).
-Download `mingw-get-setup.exe` and then follow the guide [here](http://www.mingw.org/wiki/Getting_Started).
+The mingw installer can be found [here](https://osdn.net/projects/mingw/releases/ "mingw Download").
+Download `mingw-get-setup.exe` and then follow the guide [here](http://www.mingw.org/wiki/Getting_Started "Getting Started with mingw").
-The SDL download can be found [here](http://libsdl.org/download-2.0.php).
+The SDL download can be found [here](http://libsdl.org/download-2.0.php "SDL 2.0.9").

+### Instructions
+To build the ghostAI executable, the existing makefile must be altered.
+The variables